Office integration overview

 Microsoft Excel can change and quickly analyze data.
 The Excel Data Connector app interacts with Excel workbooks and OData services that are created for publicly exposed data entities.
 The Excel Data Connector add-in enables Excel to become a seamless part of the user experience.
 The Excel Data Connector add-in is built by using the Office Web add-ins framework.
 The add-in runs in a task pane.
 Office Web Add-ins are web applications that run inside an embedded Internet Explorer browser window.

-Microsoft Dynamics AX 2012 architecture vs. Microsoft Dynamics 365 for Finance and Operations architecture
+Dynamics AX 2012 architecture vs. Finance and Operations architecture

 There are several differences between versions.
 For both, we built lightweight add-ins that run in Excel and use services to connect to the application.